husjoh15/Group6_Ruby/Readme.txt

 	Husmas15 - Mashal Hussain: "My first assignment was to get Docker working, but that started off as a nightmare and it kept me busy for a whole week without progress.
 	Besides that I have helped around with debugging."

+	HusJoh15 - Johannes Husa "I was the leader in the group, and tried to split the assignments to the others in the group.
+I made the database to the games and changed some html and css so it looks better.
+I made the Cart function, so you can add games to it.
+I made the log in and all log in functionality with the devise gem.
+My work is done through Vegards git, thats why there is none commits from me"

 Other relevant information:
+We had alot of problems with docker and this really stopped us for doing what we wanted to.
+We wanted to add user ratings to every game, but we did not have time.
+In the end it was kind of working, but not completly.
+So all coding from Johannes has been sent to Vegard, that's why basicly all git commits are from Vegard.
+It was also hard to get everyone to meet on the same day, because we had differnt plan through the week.